MicrosoftDocs/windows-iotcore-docs/windows-iotcore/develop-your-app/InvestigateMemoryLeaks.md

 1. Set a breakpoint on the call to task.Run(null).
 2. Set another breakpoint on timer.Change(Timeout.Infinite, Timeout.Infinite) in Timer_Tick in StartupTask.cs.
 3. Press F5 to begin debugging
-4. When you hit the first breakpoint press the snapshot button to set the baseline to compare against
+4. When you hit the first breakpoint, press the snapshot button to set the baseline to compare against

 ![Snapshot](../media/MemoryLeaks/Snapshot.PNG)

 5. Press F5
 6. When you hit the second breakpoint press the snapshot button again to capture the current state.

-Now the diagnostic tools should show a graph with increasing memory use and 2 snapshot like this:
+Now the diagnostic tools should show a graph with increasing memory use and two snapshot like this:

 ![Diagnostic Tools with Leaks](../media/MemoryLeaks/DiagnosticToolsWithLeaks.PNG)